awslabs/amazon-neptune-tools/neptune-python-utils/readme.md

 `sh build.sh`

-This creates a zip file: `target/glue_neptune.zip`.
-Copy this zip file to an S3 bucket.
+This creates a zip file: `target/neptune_python_utils.zip`.

-When using AWS Glue to write data to Neptune, you can then refer to _neptune-python-utils_ from your Glue Development Endpoint or Glue job.
+When using AWS Glue to write data to Neptune, copy the zip file to an S3 bucket.
+You can then refer to _neptune-python-utils_ from your Glue Development Endpoint or Glue job.
 See [Using Python Libraries with AWS Glue](https://docs.aws.amazon.com/glue/latest/dg/aws-glue-programming-python-libraries.html).

 ## Using neptune-python-utils with AWS Glue